princessofpillows/srgan_tf/README.md

 ### Tensorboard

 This project uses tensorboard for viewing the training loss and images.
 In a separate terminal window, run `tensorboard --logdir logs` to run tensorboard locally.
-With this, you can view the loss in the *SCALARS* tab, and images in the *IMAGES* tab.